SanjeewaP/SanjeewaP/README.md

 - 👋 Hi, I’m @SanjeewaP
-- 👀 I’m currently doing my degree in Computer Science
+- 👀 I’m currently doing my degree in Computer Science with hopes to start a career in cybersecurity
 - 🌱 I’m learning how to code in python, java script, html, and css.
 - 📫 How to reach me: email  me @san.palli@icloud.com